arnm/arnm.github.io/_posts/2014-08-11-telegram-vs-whatsapp-a-comprehensive-comparison.md

 | Telegram     | &#x2713;    | &#x2713;   | &#x2713;          | &#x2717;       | &#x2717;      | &#x2717;    | &#x2713;        | &#x2713; | &#x2713;              |
 | WhatsApp     | &#x2713;    | &#x2713;   | &#x2713;          | &#x2713;       | &#x2713;      | &#x2713;    | &#x2717;        | &#x2717; | &#x2717;              |

-From this table we can see that each app supports 6 platforms each.
+From this table we can see that each app supports 6 platforms.
 Telegram not only focuses on mobile but also other platforms like the web and desktops while WhatsApp focuses only on mobile.

 In addition to platform support we also want to compare the pricing and number of users of each service.